stormtrooper88/Milestoneproject---User-centric-project/README.md

 The greyscale colour scheme was chosen as it went well with my picture and created a easy transition, the red Code Institute picture stands out as it is red in background.

-You can find in my github repository my mock ups in the asset section under balsamiq.

 Technologies
 1. HTML